rhubarbgroup/redis-cache/README.md

 ### Development

-Head over to the [Docker Development wiki page](https://github.com/rhubarbgroup/redis-cache/wiki/Docker-Development) to spin up various Redis setups.
+Head over to the [Local development wiki page](https://github.com/rhubarbgroup/redis-cache/wiki/Local-Development) for more information.